sygus-tools/tychon/README.md

 ## Overview

-Tychon (currently e2solver) builds on the original enumerative [solver] and contributes several fixes and features.
+Tychon (currently e3solver) builds on the original enumerative [solver] and contributes several features.
 Our main addition is an optimized mode for programming-by-example.
+In this mode, we use decision tree unification in order to incrementally find an expression consistent with all examples.

 ## Structure